ava-labs/avalanche-cli/README.md

 ### Snapshots dir

-- `~/.avalanche-cli/snapshot` will contain all saved snapshots, which can for example be used to pass work around.
+- `~/.avalanche-cli/snapshot` will contain all saved snapshots, which can for example be used to pass work around

 ## Detailed Usage